Nurture (album): Release and touring

 Nurture was released by Mom + Pop on April 23, 2021.
 The album debuted at number one on the Billboard Top Dance/Electronic Albums chart – the second of Robinson's albums to do so – and appeared on national charts in several other regions including Australia and Japan.
 According to MRC Data, the album earned an equivalent of 14,000 album sales in its first week.

 Robinson premiered the album's live set on April 24, 2021, at Secret Sky, his own virtual festival.
 The performance was streamed online, and featured "live edits" of several songs from Nurture and Worlds.
 Robinson played the live set in person for the first time at his music festival Second Sky in September 2021.
-This was followed by the Nurture Live tour, which played in North America from September–November 2021.
+This was followed by the Nurture Live tour, which played in North America from September–November 2021, and was the highest-grossing electronic music tour of 2021.
 Dates for a European tour were announced later that year, which he played in April 2022.
 Robinson played on an Asian tour in March 2023, and performed his last set for an extended North American tour at the Coachella festival on April 23, 2023.
 In November 2023, Robinson played several concerts as part of an Australian tour.

 Singles

 Nurture was preceded by six singles to promote its release.
 The leading single "Get Your Wish" released on January 29, 2020, and "Something Comforting" released on March 10, 2020.
 Following the album's delay and tracklist alterations, "Mirror" released on August 26, 2020, "Look at the Sky" released on January 27, 2021, and "Musician" released on March 3, 2021.
-"Unfold", a collaboration between Robinson and Totally Enormous Extinct Dinosaurs, released on April 22, 2021, one day before the album.
+"Unfold", a collaboration between Robinson and TEED, released on April 22, 2021, one day before the album.